iamnobodywhoareyou/litclock/README.md

 ### Replace your boring digital clock with interesting quotes from literature that draw your attention while also telling you what time it is.
+What's more, it also changes color based on your desktop background!

 --------------------------------------------------------------------------------------------------------------------------------------------------------